Crowds jeer Sri Lankan PM on rare outing

 Sri Lanka was hit by an economic crisis after the coronavirus pandemic hammered income from tourism and remittances.

-In April, the country announced it was defaulting on its $51 billion foreign debt.
+In April, the country announced it was defaulting on its $51 billion foreign debt.-AFP

-Finance Minister Ali Sabry warned last week that the country will have to endure unprecedented economic hardship for at least two more years. - AFP